danielsaatchi/onsofa.github.io/README.md

 1. Fork or clone this repo.
 2. Push the branch to GitHub (default `main`).
 3. In Settings → Pages → Source, select `main` → `/ (root)`.
-4. After a few minutes, your site will be live at `https://danielsaatchi.github.io/onsofa/`.
+4. Afterthat, this site will be live at `https://danielsaatchi.github.io/onsofa/`.

 Happy hacking! 🚀